sunnyrandhave/sunnyrandhave/README.md

 ###

-<p align="left">My name is Dhiraj Salunke and I'm a 🖼️ software Developer, from Pune</p>
+<p align="left">My Name is Sunny Randhave and I'm a 🖼️ software Developer, from Pune</p>

 ###